bpt11/bpt11/README.md

 - 🌱 I’m currently learning backend development
 - 📫 Reach me on Discord (@bpt11) or on the matrix (@bpt11:matrix.org)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a music enthusiast and I run my own music blog <a href="https://thegroovegrounds.com">The Groove Grounds</a>
+- ⚡ Fun fact: I'm a content creator and I love writing!
+Check out <a href="https://bpt11.vercel.app">my personal site</a> to check out my stuff!

 <!---
 bpt11/bpt11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.